-The following table describes the types of scopes that use files which you can use to scope messages with patterns.
+Table 7-2 describes the types of scopes that use files that you can use to scope messages with patterns.

-Scoping a Message with Patterns to a File Type of Scope Description TT_FILE Scopes to the specified file only.
-You can set a session attribute on this type of pattern to provide a file-in-session-like scoping but a tt_session_join call will not update the session attribute of a pattern that is scoped to TT_FILE. ТТ_ВОТН Scopes to the union of interest in the file and the session.
+Type of Scope Description TT_FILE Scopes to the specified file only.
+You can set a session attribute on this type of pattern to provide a file-in- session-like scoping but a tt_session_join call will not update the session attribute of a pattern that is scoped to TT_FILE.
+TT_BOTH Scopes to the union of interest in the file and the session.
 A pattern with only this scope will match messages that are scoped to the file, or scoped to the session, or scoped to both the file and the session.
 TT_FILE_IN_SESSION Scopes to the intersection of interest in the file and the session.
 A pattern with only this scope will only match messages that are scoped to both the file and session.